 The Resolutions Committee monitors the implementation of resolutions adopted at the General Meeting or Branch Conferences referred by the National Committee, to ensure the secretariat is putting members' wishes into practice.

 The Professional & Technical Committee oversees all professional and technical activities of the Union and makes reports and recommendations to the Council, and is also responsible for examining the effect of the Council's policy on cadet and unemployed members.
+The Professional & Technical Committee is unrelated to the Professional & Technical Forum, which is open to all Nautilus members.

 The Nautilus Welfare Fund Committee manages the Union's charitable functions and oversees the day-to-day welfare operations and services.